Nzhg3i-Nzm/Super-Notes-V2/README.md

 # Super-Notes-V2
 Super Notes is a notetaking program.
+You can start it by running the "server.py" file.
-This is the second edition of Super Notes.
-It runs on a python server, and uses an HTML-Based UI.
+It uses a python server to make providing and storing notes easier, as well as an HTML based UI.
 ## Requirements:
  - Python 3
 ## Reccomendations: